South Carolina Adoption Home Study Guide

 Home study updates are also required any time you experience a major change in your life, such as a new home or job.
 South Carolina law also dictates when individual documents within your home study may need to be updated.

 Following placement with your child, you home study worker or child-placing agency will conduct post-placement visits to check on how your child is settling into your family.
 Several months after placement, your adoption will be finalized in court.
 Ask your SC adoption home study provider about their post-placement requirements to learn more.

 South Carolina Adoption Home Study Checklist

 There are a number of things you’ll need in order to complete a home study for adoption in South Carolina in addition to the required documentation, safety updates to your home, adoption training courses and more.

-To receive the full South Carolina adoption home study checklist and learn more about the home study process, call your adoption home study provider.
-Get information about the home study for adoption in South Carolina by calling 1-800-ADOPTION now, or locate your nearest home study provider in South Carolina at 1-800-HomeStudy.com.
+To receive the full South Carolina adoption home study checklist and learn more about the home study process, contact a local adoption home study provider.
+You can also get information about every step for adoption in South Carolina with American Adoptions by calling 1-800-ADOPTION now.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.